dunglas/frankenphp/docs/embed.md

 The easiest way to create a Linux binary is to use the Docker-based builder we provide.

-1. Create a file named `static-build.Dockerfile` in the repository of your prepared app:
+1. Create a file named `static-build.Dockerfile` in the repository of your app:

     ```dockerfile
     FROM --platform=linux/amd64 dunglas/frankenphp:static-builder